 Bees keep a garden healthy and thriving!

-Introduce them to your garden and you’ll soon enjoy all the fruits of their hard daily labour.
+Introduce them to your garden and you’ll soon enjoy all the fruits of their hard daily labor.
 They flit from plant to plant, pollinating and protecting what you grow in your garden.

 If you want to see your garden truly flourish, start a colony of bees and let them go to town.
 Vegetable gardens and orchards will produce more fruit with a colony of bees around.